 Attendance shall be taken in all classes.
 The general policy with regard to student attendance in any class is determined by the instructor and is announced to the class at the beginning of each semester.
-Specific procedures for handling absences are detailed in the Student Rights and Responsibilities Manual.

 On occasion, students are unable to attend a class session due to illness, accident, or other emergency.
 Students should contact their instructor(s) directly, via phone or email.
 If students are unable to reach their instructor(s), they should contact the instructor(s)' academic department office(s).
 Extended absences from class should be substantiated by appropriate documentation.
+For more information, see fitnyc.edu/rightsandresponsibilities.